 This is a new concept in motor yacht design, produced for a client making the transition from sail to power who had previously owned a 72ft yacht and sailed around the world with her.

-His brief to Frers – Milan was for a motorboat that would be as seaworthy, feel as safe, and be as quiet as a sailing boat.
-It also had to be fuel-efficient at slow and high speed, and have a comfortable motion, even when conditions get rough.
+His brief to Mani was for a motorboat that would be both seaworthy and quiet as a sailing boat.
+Additionally, it had to be fuel-efficient at slow and high speed.

 The usual solution to fuel efficiency across a wide speed range is to draw a boat with a high length to beam ratio, but narrow hulls tend to roll badly.
-The breakthrough with the Frers 78 is that she has the width and volume of a modern motor yacht but with an underbody shape and powertrain that promote good sea-keeping qualities, is extremely fuel-efficient at 5 and 25 knots – and most importantly – is very quiet!
+The breakthrough with the Frers 78 is that she has the width and volume of a modern motor yacht.
+On the other hand, she needs an underbody shape and powertrain that promote good sea-keeping qualities.
+The result illustrates that the yacht is extremely fuel-efficient at 5 and 25 knots – and most importantly – it is very quiet!

-“The unique aspect of this design is the strong crossover it has between sail and powerboats” Says Mani Frers.
-The shape of this design is in fact more akin to a fast sailing yacht than the usual deep-V or displacement motor yacht.
-Like a yacht, the trim on this Baltic 78 does not change as speed increases.
-Hump speed – the point on a curve at which a hull jumps from displacement to semi-displacement or planing mode, is very smooth.
+“The unique aspect of this design is the strong crossover between sail and powerboats” says Mani Frers.
+The shape of this design is in fact more alike to a fast-sailing yacht than the usual deep-V or displacement motor yacht.